by: Mark Kirschbaum on September 24th, 2012 | Comments Off

 In the second text, purity is not trickled from above like rain, but is rather experienced as a total immersion.
 The mikvah requires total immersion of the body, purity is a space that one enters with one’s totality.
 With this the description of Yom Kippur is complete.
 On Yom Kippur we all enter a safe zone, one that is devoid of conflict and duality, a place where despair, the tension that arises as a result of conflicted feelings within the individual can be resolved.
 Our true selves can appear, “purified”, from this protected temporal shelter intended as a place of healing.

 Tiferet Shlomo provides an interesting explanation for a curious line in the Sabbath prayer with this approach.
-The prayer states that “God’s mercy is eternal for splitting the Red Sea”, and then in the next line it states”God’s mercy is eternalfor leading the people of Israel through those split waters”, which appears redundant.
-According to TS the second phrase suggests the possibility of entering a ‘protected space within the split waters’, the experience of an existential safe zone, entirely encompassing and immersing the individual and shielding one from all torment and strife, which is the experience we are to have with Yom Kippur.
+The prayer states that “God’s mercy is eternal, for splitting the Red Sea”, and then in the next line it states”God’s mercy is eternal, for leading the people of Israel through those split waters”, which appears redundant.
+According to TS the second phrase suggests the possibility of entering a ‘protected space within the split waters’ has a deeper meaning:

 In summary, we have several stages of psychological healing within the flow of the holidays.
 The first moment, that of “judgment” on Rosh Hashana, is one of encounter with one’s own issues and conflicts; the willingness to encounter one’s self is adequate for accomplishing a level of personal transformation.